CleverCloud/documentation/content/doc/metrics/warp10.md

 ```

 {{< callout type="warning" >}}
-Do not forget the endpoint. `exec` in the previous exemple.
+Do not forget the endpoint. `exec` in the previous example.
 {{< /callout >}}

 ## Token